STG-7/CSP-FastPages/_posts/2023-04-05-AP_computers_networks.md

 - Complete True of False Questions

+**TRUE: Open standards and protocols enable different manufacturers and developers to build hardware and software that can communicate with hardware and software on the rest of the internet.**
+**FALSE: IETF is a task force used to enforce laws to keep manufacturers out of the internet.**
+**FALSE: Routes are determined in advance and are not flexible.**
+**TRUE: A protocol is an agreed-upon set of rules that specify the behavior of a system.**
+**FALSE: UDP guarantees transfers and is faster.**
+**FALSE: The World Wide Web is the internet.**
+**TRUE: HTTP is a protocol used by the World Wide Web.**

 - Essential Knowledge
     - The internet is a computer network consisting of interconnected networks that use standardized, open (nonproprierary) communication protocols.
     - Access to the internet depends on the ability to connect a computing device to an internet connected device.